 17. Happy Halloween Wreath

 Ribbon and trim transform an ordinary foam wreath into this adorable happy Halloween decoration.
 Hot glue helps keep the ribbon in place on the wreath.
 A framed Halloween printable sets this wreath apart.

 You’ll love the finished look of this spooky spider web Halloween wreath, especially after making it yourself!
 Can you believe it is made from a ceiling medallion?
 It’s hung using tulle.
-Dimensional silhouette spiders and some coats of paint make this Halloween ready!
+Dimensional silhouette spiders and some coats of paint make this Halloween-ready!

-21. Simple and Elegant Halloween Wreath
+21. Simple & Elegant Wreath

 You won’t believe how easy it is to make this simple and elegant Halloween wreath!
 Would you believe it’s from a ceiling medallion that you can purchase at your local home improvement store?
 The darling black and white sash was a discarded clothing item.
 Great repurposing!
 The orange center is a hand-me-down orange sash wrapped around a small foam wreath (fabric or ribbon would work too).
 What a beautiful Halloween wreath!

 If you’ve seen a tutorial for a coffee filter wreath before, this Halloween-approved wreath kicks things up a notch for the spooky holiday.
 A Styrofoam wreath and coffee filters are the main supplies, but spider webs and a Halloween printable are what bring in that frightening Halloween vibe.